abinay-devulapally/abinay-devulapally/README.md

 <br>

 - Pursuing a Master's degree in Information Technology at the University of Cincinnati, USA.
-- Over 3+ years of experience in developing and deploying cloud solutions, managing containerized applications, and automating deployments, with a focus on enhancing system performance and efficiency.
+- Over 3+ years of experience in developing and deploying Cloud and DevOps solutions, managing containerized applications, and automating deployments, focusing on enhancing system performance and efficiency.
 - Proficient in Azure, AWS, and OpenStack cloud solutions.
 - I am currently seeking internship and full-time job opportunities in the USA.
 - Linkedin website [link](https://www.linkedin.com/in/abinay-kumar/)